-Greetings, I am Sally Barrable, a registered Speech Therapist working on the North Shore and I am pleased to partner with Ten Feet Tall to assist children with their speech development.
+Greetings, I am Sally Barrable, a registered Speech Therapist working on the North Shore and I am pleased to partner with Ten Feet Tall to assist children with their speech development through speech therapy.

 Should therapy be recommended, this usually takes place once a week at a regular time.
 Therapy typically runs as a half hour session and a home programme is given each week.
 Children are encouraged to practise their homework for short periods of time (5-10 minutes) on a daily basis.
 Regular practice at home between therapy sessions generally results in rapid progress with speech errors being resolved in a shorter amount of time.
 Length of therapy varies from child to child, depending on the types of speech errors a child presents with.